 - Validation: “I see you’re having a hard time.
 Yes, this is really frustrating.”

-- Coping Skills: “What do you think you can do when you’re feeling this way?
-Let’s think of some ideas.”
+- Coping Skills: “What do you think you can do when you’re feeling this way?”

-- Boundaries: “No, hitting is not an option.
+- Boundaries: “No, you cannot hit.
 Let’s find another way to handle this.”

 By combining validation with these other tools, you’re teaching your child not just to feel their emotions but also to manage and navigate them effectively.